BADZA99/BADZA99/README.md

 # 💫 About Me:
 Hello, I'm **Papa Badara Ndiaye**, a Senegalese student pursuing a degree in software engineering 🇸🇳.
-As a Front-End developer, I am passionate about crafting exceptional user experiences.
+As a WEB developer, I am passionate about crafting exceptional user experiences.

 ## **Skills**